Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 To get the best views of Saltstraumen’s maelstroms, walk to the top of Saltstraumen Bridge.
 This bridge towers over Saltstraumen itself.
 Ample parking is found on the south side of the bridge.

-It’s obvious from the top of the bridge that an island in the centre of the river forces the body water to split around it resulting in these maelstroms.
-It’s quite interesting to watch some of the small cruise boats struggle with the current when trying to get a closer look at the maelstroms.
+From the top of the bridge, it’s obvious that an island in the centre of the river forces the body water to split around it, resulting in these maelstroms.
+It’s interesting to watch some of the small cruise boats struggle with the current when trying to get a closer look at the maelstroms.

 Saltstrauman bridge with lady looking at hte water from a lighthouse